 You will have to replace the cap, neckerchief and slide each year.
 So that’s an ongoing uniform cost of about $30 per year on top of the membership fees.
 Also, since kids grow, they’ll eventually grow out of the shirt.
 We suggest purchasing the shirt large so it needs to be replaced less often (everybody does it).
 You can get away with only replacing it once before your scout hits Webelos.
 Sewn patches can be moved from one shirt to another without having to be replaced.
 Cut the belt long so it will last through the entirety of the program (don’t worry, we’ll help with all of that).

-We also have a uniform trade-in program which is a great way for families to save on the head and neck wear every year.
+Almost all these items can usually be found, gently used or even new, on Etsy, eBay, etc. We also have a uniform trade-in program which is a great way for families to save on head and neckwear every year.

 If the cost of a uniform is holding your child back from joining, don’t let it.
 Pack 3807 has a policy that if a scout family cannot afford a uniform, the pack will provide one for whatever cost you can afford, even if that means no cost at all.
 Period, no questions asked.
 We rely on honesty, not proof – that’s the scouting way.
 And no one will ever know what you paid for a uniform – your finances are your private business.
 We just want your child to join in the amazing experience of Scouting.

 During the year, there are small extra costs for adventures outside of the typical den and pack meetings.
 Some of these costs end up being offset or eliminated by our Scout fundraising programs.